Simulation: Simio, Arena, AnyLogic

 ___________________________________________________________________________

-Discrete Event Simulation (DES) is a specialized capability typically provided by simulation subject matter experts (SMEs).
+Discrete Event Simulation (DES) is a modelling technique used to represent and analyze systems.
+Specialized simulation services are typically provided by simulation Subject Matter Experts (SMEs).

 Organizations frequently face strategic and tactical decisions that ultimately have financial implications.
 When evaluating such decisions, they often engage simulation SMEs to develop a model of the relevant business processes.
 This model represents the specific part of the organization under investigation—such as assessing the impact of a factory expansion on throughput, or a new marketing campaign on resource allocation.